Murali-group/supervised-grns/README.md

 ## Run the pipeline

 Navigate to your folder where the code is downloaded.
-Run the following command to test the running of the pipeline.
+Run the following command to run the pipeline.
 ```bash
  python main.py --config=config/config.yaml
  ```
+ The output is stored under <output_dir>/<output_prefix>/ (the parameter values are obtained from output_settings in the config.yaml).
+The output folder contains rankedEdges.csv files with the edge list for each algorithm for each random seed and a statsperFold.csv and statsAggregated.csv files containing the evaluation results stored in a tab-separated file.